gdiet/backup/README.md

 #### Find Files By Name Pattern

-Use `fsc find <name pattern>` to find files matching the name pattern.
-The name pattern supports '`%`' as wildcard for any number of characters and '`_`' as wildcard for a single character.
+Use `fsc find <pattern>` to find files matching the name or path fragment pattern provided.
+You can search for file names like `java.exe`, directory names like `bin`, or for path fragments like `jre/bin/java`.
+The patterns support '`*`' as wildcard for any number of characters and '`?`' as wildcard for a single character.
+The find behavior of patterns containing '`%`' or '`_`' is not fully defined and may yield unexpected results.

 #### List Files